Sirius504/CircleSFML/README.md

 # CircleSFML
-Circle in a middle of the screen.
+Just a circle in a middle of the screen.